AZ9tumas/aenigma-webapp/README.md

     -   **Firebase Functions:** For running server-side logic for AI-personalization.
 -   **Offline Capability:** Progressive Web App (PWA)

-## ⚙️ Getting Started

-To get a local copy up and running, follow these simple steps.

 ## 🖼️ Screenshots

 <!-- Add screenshots of your application here -->